Compare

 Mnemix vs Mem0

-The mindshare leader in OSS memory.
-54k stars, $24M raised, 19 vector backends — but no voice, no enrichment.
+The mindshare leader in bolt-on agent memory.
+54k stars, $24M raised, 21+ framework integrations, 19 vector backends — chat/session memory, not voice or caller enrichment.

 Motion available.Caller identity wedge: phone ring to informed responseThe phone rings, enrichment fans out through Twilio Lookup, Trestle, and Baylio intent, then the agent's first response is already informed.Phone ringsEnrichment fans out in parallelAgent's first response is already informed+1 555 123 4567Twilio LookupTrestleBaylio intentAgentHi Mike, I see this is about yourfleet account...Real-world identity, intent, and history — joined to your agent's memory — at Cloudflare edge latency.